Four Different Meeting Formats

 This group is where the main teachings of the Diamond Approach are presented.
 During the Big Group meetings, DH10 teachers will present the Diamond Approach teachings, practices (meditations, chants, visualizations, sensing and movement practices) and experiential exercises.
 A unique element of DA teachings is the inclusion of specifically designed, experiential exercises that encourage students to explore and investigate the teachings truth for themselves.
 Meetings usually end with time for group sharing of personal experiences from the exercises, along with questions and comments.

 Also unique is how the DH10 curriculum builds upon itself so all teaching presentations are recorded.
 This allows students to stay current with the unfolding of the teachings in Big Group.
 These recordings allow students to “review” a teaching or those who miss a session, or those joining the group later in the year to “catch-up” what has been missed.
 It is a requirement that all students make-up any missed sessions, regardless of when they officially join DH10.
 For example, someone joining DH10 in 2020, would need to listen to all of the recordings from 2018 and 2019 to catch up with the group.

 Although essential to listen to the recordings in a timely way, these missed weekends may be reviewed according to students’ personal schedules.

-Note: There is a 65% off discount for those joining the group later in 2020 and needing to “catch up” with teachings that happened in prior years.
+Note: There are discounts available for those joining the group late and needing to “catch up” with teachings that happened in prior years.

-Big Group Teaching Team The Big Group teaching team for 2020 consists of Nancee Sobonya, Bob Duchman, Johanna Holloman, Blanchefleur Macher, Hameed Ali and Karen Johnson.
+Big Group Teaching Team The Big Group teaching team for 2020 consists of Nancee Sobonya, Bob Duchman, Johanna Holloman, Hameed Ali and Karen Johnson.

 Small Group Meetings